Fine Arts Talent Scholarship

 Requirements:Must be an accepted applicant to Bradley University and Majoring in Art.

 Please plan ahead – your application must be received by Dec.
 1. Slides received after that date will not be considered for the review.
 Please send portfolios directly to the address listed below.
 Do not send your materials to the Admissions Office.
 Scholarships awarded are for the following academic year.
 The full Bradley University Department of Art faculty will review the portfolios.
 The Department is looking for strong evidence of talent.
 Scholarships are not related to family income or other grants or scholarships.
 If you receive a scholarship, it is renewable according to academic standards and regulations established for the scholarship.

 - A completed copy of the Application Form for the Department of Art Fine Arts Talent Scholarship.

-- 12 – 20 digital images of your best work on a CD or DVD.
-The images should demonstrate a variety of work and can include any media.
-CDs/DVDs will not be returned because of the large number of applications received.
-(Scholarship recipients’ portfolios will be filed in their Department of Art student file.)
-Do not send images in a binder or with a return stamped envelope.
+- Submit 12 – 20 digital images of your best work on a Flash Drive or via Google Drive.
+Images should demonstrate a variety of work and can include any media.
+Flash Drives will not be returned.
+Do not send a returned stamped envelope.

 If you have questions, call the art department office at (309) 677-2967.

 If via Google Drive, please submit your artwork to email address: firstname.lastname@example.org.
 If artwork is on a Flash Drive, submit to:

 Fine Art Talent Scholarship